lersonjean/cyber-notes/content/CCNA/CCNA – Chapter 02.md

 **Answer:**
 - **Console** access is local, requires physical presence, and is indispensable for recovery but lacks encryption (although traffic never traverses the network).
-- **[[SSH]]** provides encrypted remote access, making it the de‑facto choice for routine administration across insecure networks.
+- **<strong>SSH</strong>** provides encrypted remote access, making it the de‑facto choice for routine administration across insecure networks.
-- **[[Telnet]]** offers similar functionality to SSH but sends data in clear text, so it is now reserved for lab environments or legacy systems where security is not a concern.
+- **<strong>Telnet</strong>** offers similar functionality to SSH but sends data in clear text, so it is now reserved for lab environments or legacy systems where security is not a concern.
 Appropriate use dictates console for initial provisioning or when the device is isolated, SSH for day‑to‑day management, and Telnet only where risk is minimal or additional encryption (e.g., IPsec) compensates.
 </details>